-A multi-disciplinary team at NWCPHP working with practice partners in three states will embark on SHARE-NW.
+A multi-disciplinary team at NWCPHP working with practice partners in four states will embark on SHARE-NW.
 SHARE-NW is a five-year project to identify, gather, and visualize data with public health leaders to more effectively address rural health disparities and achieve health equity in Washington, Oregon, Idaho, and Alaska.

 Rural communities in Washington, Oregon, Idaho, and Alaska face high poverty and are home to large populations of Alaska Native, Native American, Latino, and other residents who are often marginalized and impacted by health disparities.
 Their plight is compounded by significant barriers faced by local public health leaders in accessing and using relevant data that would support evidence-driven decision-making and priority setting to promote health equity in their communities.